StevDev88/StevDev88/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Long Island.

-- :telescope: I’m working as a freelance Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a freelance Software Engineer.

 - :coffee: I'm the Chapter Leader for <a href="https://www.newyorkcodeandcoffee.com/">New York City's Code and Coffee meetup</a>.
 Catch me in the Big Apple every other Sunday at the <a href="https://www.codeandcoffee.community/">best tech meetup around!</a>